 Tips & Tools

 Set goals and a plan for your event.
-Decide is this going to be a retreat or a workshop.
-Is it a planning event, teaching event, a wellness event, a therapeutic event, or a coaching event?
+Decide whether is this going to be a retreat or a workshop.
+Is it a planning event, a teaching event, a wellness event, a therapeutic event, or a coaching event?

 Planning: Once you know your topic, planning the workshop ultimately means you need to figure out what you want to do to guide your participants through the experience and what you hope they’ll learn from it.